alianwaarwarind/portfolio/_pages/cv.md

 ## Professional Summary

 > Dedicated legal professional, educator, and author with a passion for transforming legal education in Pakistan.
 I currently serve as a Law Teacher at Roots Ivy International and the Head of Publishing at The Law Academy.
 My commitment to educational innovation is also evident in co-founding LearnUp Pakistan, an EdTech platform aimed at breaking barriers to education.
-I graduated at the top 5% of my class and served as a cultural ambassador between the U.S. and Pakistan.

 ***